 Thus, Spampinato and The Guardian line up and execute, the usual suspects – Roth, Nabokov, Updike and Hemingway among others.
 And while we have made our contempt for Roth quite clear, we are at pains to emphasize that under no circumstances would we advocate banning his books or in anyway suggesting that his books are dangerous, because they provoke violence and terrorism (which of course in turn is a not very sly way on Spampinato’s part of suggesting that they should be banned because she infers that they cause violence).

 But the only writer for whom she bothers to offer examples is Tim O’Brien and his book, The Things They Carried.

 The novel (or to be accurate, collection of interconnected short stories deployed in a metafictional form) is about an army unit in Vietnam, and thus it is about a hundred other things.
-Or to return to Calvino, consider his review of Roberto Calasso’s book, The Marriage of Cadmus and Harmony.
+Or to return to Calvino, consider his review of Roberto Calasso book, The Ruins of Karsh.
 This book, writes Calvino, is about two things.
-First it is about the ancient Greek myth, the marriage of Cadmus and Harmony.
+First it is about the ancient city of Karsh.
 And secondly, it is about, everything else.